Azure-Samples/cognitive-services-speech-sdk/samples/js/browser/avatar/README.md

         * TTS Voice - the voice of the TTS.
 Here is the [available TTS voices list](https://learn.microsoft.com/azure/ai-services/speech-service/language-support?tabs=tts#supported-languages)
         * Custom Voice Deployment ID (Endpoint ID) - the deployment ID (also called endpoint ID) of your custom voice.
 If you are not using a custom voice, please leave it empty.
     * Avatar Configuration
         * Avatar Character - The character of the avatar.
-By default it's 'lisa', and you can update this value to use a different avatar.
+By default it's `lisa`, and you can update this value to use a different avatar.
         * Avatar Style - The style of the avatar.
 You can update this value to use a different avatar style.
 This parameter is optional for custom avatar.
         * Custom Avatar - Check this if you are using a custom avatar.